KMFDM's new single "Krank" holds steady at # 5 on the German Alternative Single Charts (DAC) this week for the 3rd straight week.

 And while you wait, you can also check out the first teaser video clip for "Anomie" which contains audio snippets of the first 7 album tracks and some photo shots of the album booklet.
 You will find the teaser here.
 The second part will follow soon.

-Here you already can pre-order your copy of "An Alternative Solution".
+Also now you can pre-order your copy of the "Anomie" full-length CD-album here.